HTML has links - PDF has Authentication

 PART 3.
 HOW TO ATTRIBUTE RECEIPTS.

 (301) Attribution of receipts generally.
-Except as specifically provided for in WAC 458-20-19403 for the attribution of apportionable royalty receipts, this Part 3 explains how to attribute apportionable receipts.
+Except as specifically provided for in WAC 458-20-19403 for the attribution of apportionable royalty receipts, this Part 3 explains how to attribute apportionable receipts (the attribution method).
 Receipts are attributed to states based on a cascading method or series of steps.
-The department expects that most taxpayers will attribute apportionable receipts based on (a)(i) of this subsection because the department believes that either the taxpayer will know where the benefit is actually received or a "reasonable method of proportionally attributing receipts" will generally be available.
-These steps are:
+The steps in this cascading series are:

-(a) Where the customer received the benefit of the taxpayer's service (see subsection (302) of this rule for an explanation and examples of the benefit of the service);
+(a) Gross income of the business is attributed to a specific state(s) where the customer received the benefit of the taxpayer's service (see subsections (303) through (304) of this rule for an explanation and examples of the benefit of the service):

-(ii) If a taxpayer is unable to separately determine or use a reasonable method of proportionally attributing the benefit of the services in specific states under (a)(i) of this subsection, and the customer received the benefit of the service in multiple states, the apportionable receipt is attributed to the state in which the benefit of the service was primarily received.
-Primarily means, in this case, more than fifty percent.
+(b) If a taxpayer is unable to separately determine or use a reasonable method of proportionally attributing the benefit of the services in specific states under subsection (301)(a) of this rule, and the customer received the benefit of the service in multiple states, the apportionable receipt is attributed to the state in which the customer primarily received the benefit of the service.
+Primarily means, in this case, more than 50 percent.

-(c) If the taxpayer is unable to attribute an apportionable receipt under (a) or (b) of this subsection, the apportionable receipt must be attributed to the state to which the billing statements or invoices are sent to the customer by the taxpayer.
+(d) If the taxpayer is unable to attribute an apportionable receipt under subsection (301)(a), (b), or (c) of this rule, the apportionable receipt must be attributed to the state to which the billing statements or invoices are sent to the customer by the taxpayer.

 (i) Shown in the taxpayer's business records maintained in the regular course of business; or